This document describes the process to replace the vESA and vSMA when an upgrade is failing due to a small Nextroot partition.

 From the pre-requisites, download the virtual ESA/SMA image and deploy per the Cisco Content Security Virtual Appliance Installation Guide.

-Once the new virtual ESA or SMA has been deployed then it is time to load the license file.
-For virtuals, the license will be contained within an XML file and must be loaded using the CLI.
-From the CLI, you will use the loadlicense command and then follow the prompts to complete the license import.
+Once the new virtual ESA or SMA has been deployed, then it is time to load the license file.
+For traditional licensing (versions 15.0 and prior), the license is contained within an XML file and must be loaded using the CLI.
+From the CLI, you use the loadlicense command and then follow the prompts to complete the license import.

-In the original vESA run the command clusterconfig to create a new cluster.
+On the original vESA, run clusterconfig to create a new cluster.

 Do you want to join or create a cluster?